joni-/dotfiles/README.md

 `./setup.sh` runs the installer.
 Note that it may destroy existing files while it creates symbolic links.

 Visual Studio Code settings are synced using it's sync settings feature.
+[./vscode/](./vscode/) contains a snapshot of the settings but may not be the latest.

 ## Other tools to install: